 Established in 1916, the Anchorage Hotel is listed on the National Register of Historical Places.
-It was renovated in 1989 and is the only historic hotel in Anchorage.
+It was renovated in 1989 and is the only historic hotel in Anchorage, Alaska.
 Sightings are so frequent at the property that the owners keep a ghost log to detail the experiences.
 The second floor is home to some guests who have yet to check out.

 The Queen Anne Hotel, San Francisco, CA

-The Queen Anne is not only an elegant bed & breakfast, it is home to several invisible guests.
+The Queen Anne is not only an elegant bed and breakfast, it is home to several invisible guests.
 The hotel was originally built as the Miss Mary Lake’s Finishing School for Girls in 1890.
 The school closed in 1896 and ownership changed hands many times over the years.
 In 1980 it was renovated and eventually reopened as the Queen Anne Hotel.
 Mary Lake haunts the hotel and spends time in room 410, which was once her office.